Shadow Box Hook Shelf | Repurposed Window

 Patch Holes & Paint

-I use drywall mud for patching holes on small projects like this.
-It’s cheaper than wood putty, especially if you buy it in the drywall department NOT the paint department.
+I use drywall mud to patch holes on small projects like this.
+It’s cheaper than wood putty, especially if you buy it in the drywall department, not the paint department.

 I mixed up diy chalky paint primer and applied a couple of coats.

-After the primer dried, I was anxious to see how the shadow box hook shelf was going to look using this scrap piece of bead board I got from my neighbor Rodney after he remodeled their bathroom.
-Looking good, eh?
+After the primer dried, I was anxious to see how the shadow box hook shelf would look using this scrap piece of bead board I got from my neighbor Rodney after he remodeled their bathroom.
+It looks good, eh?

 Heirloom Tradition All In One Paint